 Jessica founded MehtaFor (www.mehtafor.com), a writing services company, in 2012 which serves a variety of clients including Fortune 500 enterprises and major media outlets.
 MehtaFor received two national bronze awards for Startup of the Year in 2015.
 Jessica offers complimentary writing services to Native American students and non-profits based in the Pacific Northwest and/or serving Native communities.
-She also offers the MehtaFor Trainee program which teaches new writers how to pursue a lucrative writing career.

 She received her master’s degree in writing from Portland State University in 2007, and established The Jessica Tyner Scholarship Fund in 2013.
 It’s the only scholarship exclusively for Native Americans pursuing an advanced degree in writing or a related field.
-Jessica was awarded a Writers in the Schools (WITS) residency from the Oregon Literary Arts Council in 2015-16.